 #5 Track important dates and deadlines to meet obligations

 Many contracts include specific deadlines for payment, delivery, and other actions.
-To ensure compliance, it's important to track these dates and ensure that all parties are meeting their obligations.
+It's important to track these dates to ensure all parties are meeting their obligations.
 For example, if your company has a contract with a vendor to provide services, you must track deadlines for submitting invoices and making payments.
 You can use this free MS Excel spreadsheet to track these important milestones.

 #6 Maintain a document with the latest changes in laws & regulations